m-sharmila-3/Sales-Analysis-Dashboard/README.md

 # Sales-Analysis-Dashboard
-Analyzes sales, profit, and regional performance Identifies top-performing products and locations
+Analyzes sales, profit, and regional performance and Identifies top-performing products and locations